Chart Color Schemes

 Hyde Park - Pimlico has shown very soft population growth performance across periods assessed by AreaSearch

-Hyde Park - Pimlico's population, as of November 2025, is approximately 4759 people.
-This figure represents an increase from the 2021 Census count of 4728 people, reflecting a rise of 31 individuals (0.7%).
-The change is inferred from ABS estimates showing a resident population of 4759 in June 2024 and an additional 11 validated new addresses since the Census date.
-This results in a population density ratio of 1487 persons per square kilometer, exceeding the national average assessed by AreaSearch.
-Overseas migration primarily drove recent population growth, contributing approximately 68.6% of overall gains.
+Hyde Park - Pimlico's population, as of November 2025, is approximately 4,759 people.
+This figure represents an increase of 31 individuals from the 2021 Census count of 4,728 people.
+The change can be attributed to an estimated resident population of 4,759 in June 2024 and the validation of 11 new addresses since the Census date.
+This results in a population density ratio of 1,487 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 68.6% to recent overall population gains in the area.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Projected demographic shifts indicate an overall population decline of 105 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 25 to 34 age group, projected to increase by 203 people over this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data.
+By 2041, the area's population is projected to decrease by 105 persons.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group, which is projected to increase by 203 people.

 Frequently Asked Questions - Population